nanthil/functionalJavascriptTutorials/Ycombinator/ycombinatorTutorial.md

 ## Part 3: *How Combinator*

-Let's flash back to `3-2` where I said that when I noticed  `...x`, I understood the *Y Combinator* in an hour.
+Let's flash back to example `3-2` where I said that when I noticed  `...x`, I understood the *Y Combinator* in an hour.
 I was working on my `curryReduce` function still, and wanted to find out how to use this neat gadget to save a few characters in my code, and learn something new.
 When I saw `...x`, I realized, this is *just **Javascript***.
 I know **Javascript**.
 No number of symbols in a row shall intimidate me!

 From Rosetta Code, I chose the *minimalist solution*, and a sheet of graph paper.
-Let's look at the following declartion, and dissect it step by step.
+Let's look at the following declaration, and dissect it step by step.

+---

 **ex.
 3-5 The Y Combinator**
 ```javascript